PineDevelopment/PineDevelopment/README.md

 # 👋 Hi there!
-I'm Cosmo 🦉
+I'm Cosmic 🦉

 Welcome to my GitHub!
 I’m a wannabe game developer and an extremely amateur skater.

 ### 🌌 A Little About Me
-- **✨ My hobbies include:** Skating, game development and stargazing
+- **✨ My hobbies include:** Skating, Game Development and Stargazing
 - **🛠️ Currently working on:** Celestial Engine - A private in-house game engine written purely in Odin.
 - **🌱 Currently learning:** OpenGL